nageswarnandipati/5443-2D-nandipati/Assignments/04-P02/README.md

-Change the directory address before executing
+Change the directories of resources before executing